rx-modules/PlayerDB/README.md

     function rx.playerdb:api/add_entry

 We can also 'select' our data for `$in.uid rx:io`
-This exposing some internal logic, essentially outputs an entry @ `rx:global playerdb.players[{selected:1b}]`.
+This exposing some internal logic, essentially outputs an entry @ `rx.playerdb:main players[{selected:1b}]`.
 This does interface with the live database, so you'll wanna be careful if you are using this.

     scoreboard players operation $in.uid rx.playerdb.io = @s rx.uid
     function rx.playerdb:api/select